rwmjones/rhrq-riscv-extensions/article.md

 Since most RISC-V extensions are "complicated" they are almost always implemented as a set of helpers.

-Two final points:

- - There is a file in the QEMU source `target/riscv/insn32.decode` which describes how instruction bit patterns are decoded.
+There is a file in the QEMU source `target/riscv/insn32.decode` which describes how instruction bit patterns are decoded.
 Extensions must list their new instructions here.

- - The file `target/riscv/cpu.c` contains two tables listing ISA extensions, their names and versions.
+The file `target/riscv/cpu.c` contains two tables listing ISA extensions, their names and versions.
 This is a very useful reference for finding out what extensions have been implemented in QEMU.

 At the time of writing (2023H2), QEMU supports these extensions, making it probably the most capable RISC-V platform: